Credit Grantor Solutions

 Florida Credit Grantor License

-Florida regulates retail installment and sales finance activity under its own statutes, and companies that finance the sale of goods or services to Florida consumers generally register or license before they extend credit.
+Florida licenses retail installment sellers and sales finance companies through the Office of Financial Regulation under Chapter 520 of the Florida Statutes.
+Companies that finance the sale of goods or services to Florida consumers generally register or license before they extend credit.

 New York Credit Grantor License

-New York licenses sales finance companies and retail installment sellers through the Department of Financial Services, with its own application, fees, and contract requirements.
+New York State licenses sales finance companies and retail installment sellers through the Department of Financial Services, with its own application, fees, and contract requirements.
+The same DFS framework covers sellers financing customers in New York City.

 California Credit Grantor License